iWriteGigs

 A Average product is increasing and average variable costs are declining.

-D Total costs will be declining.
+B Total costs will be declining.

 Question #5

-B Average variable costs will begin to rise.
+A Average variable costs will begin to rise.

-C Average total costs will begin to rise.
+C Average fixed costs will rise.

 D Average variable costs will begin to decline.